 In Japan, the manufacturing industry relies heavily on subcontracting, and, as such, fair trade is an important topic.
 Every year, the Yamaha Group conducts training on laws and regulations including the Subcontractors Act, the Act on Prohibition of Private Monopolization and Maintenance of Fair Trade (Antimonopoly Act), and consumer-related laws.
 At overseas Group companies, we conduct training on fair trade for all relevant employees, primarily those of overseas sales companies.
 These training sessions include subjects such as the prohibition of illegally exchanging pricing information and controlling prices.

 Fair Trade Practice

-Moreover, as a partner working closely with its suppliers, Yamaha strives to maintain trusting relationships by proactively practicing fair trade.
-Yamaha familiarizes all its employees with rules governing corporate practices concerning market competition and rules regarding the maintenance of fair relationships with suppliers as laid out in the Yamaha Compliance Code of Conduct.
+The Yamaha Group does not engage in any unfair trading practices or unjust practices designed to restrict competition and makes every effort to ensure fair competition, the bedrock of healthy development in a market economy.
+Moreover, as a partner working closely with its suppliers and customers, Yamaha strives to maintain trusting relationships by practicing fair trade.
+Yamaha familiarizes all Group employees with rules governing corporate practices concerning market competition and rules regarding the maintenance of fair relationships with suppliers as laid out in the Yamaha Compliance Code of Conduct.

-Mechanisms and Policies for Ensuring Fair Competition and Trade
+Fair Competition and Trade Frameworks and Policies

-Legal Training for Fair Trade Practices
+Legal Training regarding Fair Trade Practices

 Fair Competition Violations